 Certainly, no visit to the fair would be complete without a walk through the Horticulture Building.
 Area landscapers gather to showcase their talents in breathtaking garden displays.
 But, don’t take our work for it – you be the judge!
 In addition to the professional adjudication, visitors to the Horticulture Building will be able to cast their own votes in a special People’s Choice Awards” competition.

 The Dutchess County Fair affords an opportunity to showcase not only agriculture, but also all that is best about our past.

-Antiques Museum Village—Turn- of-the-century displays featuring “story tellers” in costume will take you back to a quieter, simpler time.
+Century Museum Village—Turn-of-the-Century displays featuring “story tellers” in costume will take you back to a quieter, simpler time.
 Stroll past a printer’s shop complete with a working 1900 printing press, marvel at a living room filled with Victorian furniture, view a rural kitchen and watch as repairs are done in a Model-T-era auto shop.

 Working Blacksmith Shop & Gas Powered Engine Show —Witness how work was done and things were made long before the robots were introduced to the workplace.
 This walk down “memory lane” is sure to bring special pleasure to our seniors and absolute amazement to the youngsters in your group.